souryacs/AcRMNJXL/README.md

 Note: there is a new release of Dendropy 4.0 but we have used 3.12.0 for the implementation.
-We did not upgrade the code for Dendropy 4.0 support, so any user having this new version of Dendropy might need to check the functionalities of AcRMNJXL and possibly upgrade / replace / edit few dendropy related functions.
+We did not upgrade the code for Dendropy 4.0 support, so any user having this new version of Dendropy might need to check the functionalities of AcRNJXL and possibly upgrade / replace / edit few dendropy related functions.
 So, we recommend users to use the earlier version of Dendropy, to avoid any conflict.

 Support for Dendropy 4 and corresponding update of code will be done in a future release.